wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 * Load balancing
 * Mixed operating systems (Ubuntu, Alpine, etc.)
 * Using images in Docker avoids the "it works on my machine" troubleshooting of setup or dependencies
-* Unlike Elastic Beanstalk, the k8s master controls what each its nodes do
+* Unlike Elastic Beanstalk, the k8s master controls what each of its nodes do
 <br /><br />

 Kubernetes applies principles of the <a target="_blank" href="https://www.reactivemanifesto.org/">Reactive Manifesto</a> of 2014: